Understanding No-Fault Accident NY Laws

 If you’ve been in an accident, all your energy should be able to go toward personal recovery.
 Navigating a maze of forms and websites, unforgiving deadlines, and low expense limits is the last thing you should have to deal with right now.
 Unfortunately, with a no-fault claim, that’s what the process demands.

 Fortunately, you don’t have to go it alone.
-If you've been involved in an accident and are seeking legal support and representation, head over to Mighty's Accident Attorney Directory to find a trusted attorney in your area today.
+If you've been involved in an accident and are seeking legal support and representation, head over to Mighty's Auto Accident Attorney Directory to find a trusted attorney in your area today.

 Sources